Liepāja: Demographics

-Liepaja's population structure has been multicultural and this impacted city's social life, economy and administration.
-Liepaja's population structure started to change after the abolition of serfdom in 1817.
+Liepāja's population structure has been multicultural and this impacted city's social life, economy and administration.
+Liepāja's population structure started to change after the abolition of serfdom in 1817.
 The number of inhabitants in 1800 is 4500, but in 1840 there already were 11 000 citizens.
 The number of city inhabitants has doubled in 40 years.
 It continued to grow and in 1881 Liepāja already had 29 600 inhabitants.
 Liepāja's population grew fastest before World War I, almost tenfold in 50 years.
 It doubled during the 50 years of Soviet occupation, when population growth was hampered by the existence of the closed military port.
 Until World War I there was a high proportion of Baltic Germans, until World War II there was a high proportion of Jews, and during the Soviet occupation the number of Russians increased.
 The proportion of Latvians increased from 16% in 1863 to 85% in 1943 until World War II, but decreased again after the war.

 With 68,945 inhabitants in 2019, Liepāja is the third-largest city in Latvia.
 Its population has declined since the withdrawal of Soviet military forces; the last of which left in 1994.
 In addition, many ethnic Russians emigrated to Russia in 1991–2000.
 More recent causes include economic migration to Western European countries after Latvia joined the EU in 2004, and lower birth rates.
 The demographic situation in Liepāja is unfavourable, as the natural population growth is negative.
 However, the trend of people leaving Liepāja is gradually decreasing, and in 2018 a positive migration balance was achieved for the first time in many years.
 Favourable migration trends are more and more significantly compensating for the negative natural increase, so the overall population decline trend has been significantly reversed in 2017 and 2018.
 The dependency load is 690 children, adolescents and pensioners per 1000 inhabitants, which is the highest value among the major cities.
 The population decreased by an average of 750 inhabitants per year between 2012 and 2018.